 Participation & Deliberation in Democratic Governance

-My research and teaching aim to understand whether and how participation and deliberation can make contemporary public governance more fair and effective.
-On this site, you can take a look at what innovative citizens, officials, and activists are doing to improve public education, policing, the condition of the environment, and even the lives of workers in sweatshops in America and abroad.
+My research and teaching aim to understand how participation, deliberation and transparency can make contemporary public governance more fair and effective.
+On this site, you can take a look at what innovative citizens, officials, and reformers are doing to improve public education, policing, public services, the condition of the environment in America and abroad.

 These ideas of participation and deliberation seem straightforward, but they are complex, even daunting, in both theory and practice.
-But when citizens and leaders figure out how to practice democracy effectively in their own corners of social and political life, democracy pays off like nothing else can.
+But the real virtues of democracy shine when citizens and leaders figure out how to practice democracy more effectively in their own corners of social and political life.

 Check out participedia.net.
 This is a wiki-project that I'm working on with Mark Warren, Paul Daniell, and many others to open up the process of building knowledge around democratic innovation.
 Contribute an article!

-“Does Transparency Improve Governance” Annual Review of Political Science with Stephen Kosack.
+“Does Transparency Improve Governance” Annual Review of Political Science with Stephen Kosack (2014)